 In light of this Court’s other deference cases, there can be no principled basis for denying substantial deference to a religious school’s good faith determination about which of its teachers possess the character and conduct to be credible messengers of its religious beliefs.
 Withholding such deference would effectively impose unique disabilities on religious organizations.
 Amicus accordingly urges this Court to hold that the religious autonomy principle mandates robust judicial deference to a religious organization’s determination about which employees qualify as ministers.

 In filing this amicus brief, we are continuing the fight to protect the freedom of religious organizations to select leaders and employees free from government interference.
 Oral argument in the case is scheduled for April 1, 2020.

-As we defend churches and religious organizations’ constitutional right to religious liberty at the Supreme Court, we need your Tax-Deductible support.
+As we defend churches and religious organizations’ constitutional right to religious liberty, we need your Tax-Deductible support.
 Even $5 makes an impact.

 There is no doubt that the current national COVID-19 crisis has required the imposition of extraordinary measures.
 These measures have required countless businesses, churches, and gathering places to close, and naturally raise concerns regarding the preservation of civil liberties and religious...

 Our defense against the Left’s assault on free speech and religious liberty continues, virus or no virus.
 We told you about how we filed lawsuit on behalf of our client, Hadassah Carter.
 She is a realtor who has been being harassed, targeted, and discriminated against by the Virginia Real Estate...

 At the ACLJ, we are battling to end Obama-era anti-religious liberty rules and blatant religious discrimination.
 According to the official website of the Department of Housing and Urban Development (HUD): Discrimination includes applying different terms or conditions of housing, denying...